 While last season may have been somewhat difficult for Gator fans to digest offensively.
 It allowed Muschamp to brand his offense to prospective recruits.
 Now, in year three of recruiting, he’s able to go out and “recruit to where we want to go.”
 And with two running backs committed, four offensive lineman committed with two transfers, and five wideouts that is exactly what Muschamp and his staff are doing.

-Tags: Adam Lane Ahmad Fulwood Alvin Bailey Cameron Dillard Demarcus Robinson Featured Florida Gator Football Recruiting Gator Football Kelvin Taylor Max Garcia Octavius Jackson Roderick Johnson Trenton Brown Tyler Moore
+Tags: Adam Lane Ahmad Fulwood Alvin Bailey Cameron Dillard Demarcus Robinson Florida Gator Football Recruiting Gator Football Kelvin Taylor Max Garcia Octavius Jackson Roderick Johnson Trenton Brown Tyler Moore